Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 - Explaining why the two entities are linked in a specific way.

-You find a field for writing comments in every Entity Manager in the main manual.
+You find a field for writing comments in every Entity Manager.

 To write a comment, select an item and type something in to the comment field in the inspector.
 Alternatively, you can right-click on any entity and select the Edit Comment option from the context menu.
 Both options are shown in the images.
 The comment is automatically saved.